sindresorhus/sindresorhus.github.com/source/content/apps/utc-time.md

 #### Can you localize the app into my language?

 The date & time output adheres to your locale settings.
-I have no plans to localize the app itself.
+I don't plan to localize the app itself.

 #### UTC Time doesn't show up in the menu bar